Dylan-DPC-zz/learn-gfx-hal/book/src/02_drawing_a_triangle.md

 optional = true
 ```

-If you want RLS to play nice with the various optional features you can define
+If you want RLS to play nice with the various optional features you must tell it
-one of them as default.
-If you're using VS Code with the RLS plugin, instead of
+which one to use for its compilations.
+If you're using VS Code with the RLS
-messing up your `Cargo.toml` you can make a `.vscode/settings.json` file in your
+plugin, instead of messing up your `Cargo.toml` by specifying a default feature
+you can instead make a `.vscode/settings.json` file in your project folder and
-project folder and then place a setting for the feature you want it to pick as
+then place a setting for the feature you want it to use for RLS runs.
+Something
-default when RLS runs:
+like this:

 ```json
 {